azclub-ltd/GitAutomation/README.md

-# git-automation
+# TermuxGitTools
 This is a basic automation tool for git.
 You can do some basic thing of github without knowing git

-Git Automation has now only one tool, Hope I will manage time to make it resourceful
+TermuxGitTols has now only one tool, Hope I will manage time to make it resourceful

 It currently has:-
 1. ssh generator for Termux